DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I31.png" width=600>

    * If you do not see this, the exploit may have failed.
 Restart VChat and try again!
    * This can be done against the VChat server attached to Immunity Debugger or against it as a standalone program.
-Due to resource limitations we tend to run it not attached to the Immunity Debugger.
+Due to resource limitations we tend to run it detached from the Immunity Debugger.

 10. After a few minuets we can use ```nc <IP> <Port>``` to connect to the server and aquire a shell as shown below